littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 6-create_local_variable

 Creates a new local variable named `BEST` with the value `School`.
 When sourced, this script creates the local variable in the current shell session.

+### 7-create_global_variable

+Creates a new global variable (environment variable) named `BEST` with the value `School`.
+Uses the `export` command to make the variable available to child processes.
+When sourced, this script creates the global variable in the current shell session.